rbankosegger/absarg-clustering/README.md

-Given a finite set of arguments $A$ and an attack relation $R \subseteq A \times A$ we define an abstraction framework
+Given a finite set of arguments $A$ and an attack relation $R \subseteq A \times A$ we define an argumentation framework (AF) as
 $F = (A,R)$
-as usual.
+per usual.

 We consider conflict-free, admissible and stable extensions (respectively $cf(F), adm(F), stb(F) \subseteq 2^A$)